calyxir/calyx/docs/tutorial/frontend-tut.md

 }
 ```

+The [`par` operator][lf-par] executes all the loops in parallel.
+The [full implementation][impl] shows the necessary code to accomplish this which simply creates an outer loop to generate distinct hardware for each copy of the loop.

 ## Conclusion

 Hopefully this should be enough to get you started with writing your own MrXL compiler.
-Some more follow up tasks you could try if you're interested:
+Some more follow-up tasks you could try if you're interested:
-- Implement code generation to implement `reduce` statements, which we do not include in our compiler.
+- Read the code for compiling `reduce` statements and extend to support parallel reductions using [reduction trees][reduc-trees].
 - Implement code generation that allows memories that differ from one another in size.
 - Implement complex function body expressions.
-We only support binary operations with simple operands, like `a + 5`.
-Different hardware components take multiple cycles to execute: for example, a register takes 1 cycle to write data to, but a memory might take more.
-This complicates hardware design, as you need to account for differing latencies among hardware components.
+We only support binary operations with two operands, like `a + 5`.
+- Add a new `filter` operation to MrXL.

 [astcode]: https://github.com/cucapra/futil/blob/mrxl/mrxl/mrxl/ast.py
 [mrxldocs]: https://github.com/cucapra/futil/tree/master/frontends/mrxl